UniqueNetwork/marketplace-docker/README.md

 - Provide [`ESCROW_ADDRESS`](#step-1---create-an-escrow-account) as the new sponsor
 - Click `Submit Transaction` and follow the instructions

-> :warning: Take note of the address and have it handy as later on all transfers to substrate addresses, including the escrow account, will be sponsored by it.
-Don't forget to make sure there is some QTZ in the account.

 ### 2. Confirm Sponsorship

 - Choose `unique` - `confirmSponsorship` method